-In the case of a sudden, unexpected or industry related death, a Coroner is required to investigate the circumstances of death.
+In the case of a sudden, unexpected or industry-related death, a Coroner is required to investigate the circumstances.
 It then becomes the Coroner’s responsibility to determine how and why an individual died.

 If a deceased has been taken into the Coroner’s care, a date for the funeral cannot be made until Coroner has completed their investigation.

 The Coroner will review the information and will discuss the case with the deceased’s doctors.
-They may decide that a post-mortem examination is not required in which case the death will be referred back to the hospital doctors or to the deceased’s GP, in which case a medical certificate of death will be issued and an appointment to visit the registrar can be made.
+They may decide that a post-mortem examination is not required in which case the death will be referred back to the hospital doctors or to the deceased’s GP.
+A medical certificate of death will be issued and an appointment to visit the registrar can be made.

-If a person has died unexpectedly they will be taken to the hospital mortuary by the coroner’s contracted team.
-This is usually another local funeral director.
-Their service to you will end as soon as they have transferred the deceased into the Coroner’s care.
-You are welcome to contact us to inform us of the death and we will guide you with forthcoming funeral arrangements.
+If a person has died unexpectedly they will be taken to the hospital mortuary by the Coroner’s contracted team.
+This is usually a contracted funeral director.
+Their service to you ends as soon as they have transferred the deceased into the Coroner’s care.
+You are welcome to contact us to inform us of the death and we will guide you with the forthcoming funeral arrangements.

-If the Coroner decides that a post-mortem is required then the Coroners officers will contact you to inform you of this decision.
+If the Coroner decides that a post-mortem examination is required then the Coroner’s officers will contact you to inform you of this decision.

 In some instances an inquest, which is a formal public enquiry into the medical cause and circumstances of death, may also be necessary.
-Should an inquest be required then the Coroner will issue an interim certificate which will allow the funeral arrangements to begin.
-In this case, registration cannot happen until the inquest has been closed.
+Should an inquest be required then the Coroner will issue an Interim Certificate which will enable the funeral arrangements to be made.
+In this case, registration cannot happen until the inquest has been closed but the funeral may go ahead.
 Once the inquest is complete and the cause of death has been established, registration can then take place.